Please turn with me to Ephesians 6, where Paul writes:

 We are part of something that is very big, encompassing lots of time and billions of potential sons of God.
 But then, brethren, we are already sons of God, you and me.
 There is more to come.
 We are the small forerunner of many, many more that He is preparing for when the next judgment begins and the work of God becomes bigger and more obvious.

 Unlike men who are so variable in their conduct and forgetful of what they say, God remembers what He has promised.
 Back in I Corinthians, Paul writes on this very subject.

-I Corinthians 1:4-8 I thank my God always on your behalf, for the grace of God which is given you by Jesus Christ [part of His providence]; that in every thing you are enriched by him [once God starts, He begins to enrich us in every aspect of life so that we can fulfill our part within His work], in all utterance, and in all knowledge; even as the testimony of Christ was confirmed in you [the testimony of Christ was the gospel of the kingdom of God]: So that you come behind in no gift [another aspect of God's grace; another aspect of God's providence; another aspect of God's faithfulness]; waiting for the coming of our Lord Jesus Christ: Who shall also confirm you unto the end [just like Paul wrote in Philippians 1:6], that you may be blameless in the day of our Lord Jesus Christ.
+I Corinthians 1:4-8 I thank my God always concerning you for the grace of God which was given to you by Christ Jesus [part of His providence], that you were enriched in every thing by Him [once God starts, He begins to enrich us in every aspect of life so that we can fulfill our part within His work] in all utterance and in all knowledge, even as the testimony of Christ was confirmed in you [the testimony of Christ was the gospel of the Kingdom of God], so that you come short in no gift [another aspect of God's grace; another aspect of God's providence; another aspect of God's faithfulness], waiting for the revelation of our Lord Jesus Christ, who will also confirm you to the end [just like Paul wrote in Philippians 1:6], that you may be blameless in the day of our Lord Jesus Christ.

 God is not going to produce a flawed product.
-You're going to be blameless in His eyes, but it may take some rough going through to get us to be blameless, to lose the pride and be completely and totally humble before Him like a little child.
+You are going to be blameless in His eyes, but it may take some rough going through to get us to be blameless, to lose the pride and be completely and totally humble before Him like a little child.